putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The lieutenant looked skyward.
 He seemed as if he wished he’d been on it.

-After a pause, the lieutenant said “I’m told you have our orders.”
-He held out his hand.
+"Sir, our orders, sir," the squad leader said, extending his arm with the sheaf of papers.

+The lieutenant looked ashen and finally held out his hand.
+The squad leader took two steps forward and placed the papers in his hand.

-Sir, yes, sir,” the squad leader said and extended his hand with the sheaf of papers he’d been given earlier.
-He stepped forward and placed them in the lieutenant’s hand.
-“Sir, I’m told they come from the Emperor himself, sir”
+“Sir, I’m told they come from the Emperor himself, sir.”

 He stepped back in line.

 If that news was meant to be encouraging, it didn’t last long.
 The lieutenant became increasingly agitated as he flipped through the dozen or so pages.
-Then he seemed to be thinking for several minutes.
+Then he paused to be think for several minutes.
 Finally, he turned to the squad.

 “Squad leader, we are to proceed at bearing 157.23 for 12 kilometers and engage in a grid search pattern.
 We are to surveil a band of Rebels planning sabotage and terrorism of this facility and its crew.
 We are to track and report their position.
 We are to avoid contact at all costs.
 If we are seen by Rebels we are not to engage.
 Prepare your squad.
 We leave in one hour.”

-He sounded less than enthusiastic to the squad leader.
+His delivery had sounded less than enthusiastic to the squad leader.
 Especially about the “we are not to engage” part.”
 But an order had been given.

 Shortly after, someone from the quartermaster’s office arrived with equipment for the mission.
 Among it was a long-range commlink for contacting the Imperial base.
 Their standard commlinks, made for intrasquad communications, had too short a range.
 Also included were portable trackers that could detect nearby life forms and the other troopers’ personal transponders.
 Knowing where the Rebels are, as well as one’s own squad, would be useful for such a stealthy mission.